revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Mapreduce used to process the task in a block of data at a time.
-Many small files mean lots of blocks which means the lots of tasks, and lots of book keeping by Application Master.
+Mapreduce used to process the task in a block of data at a time.Many small files mean lots of blocks which means the lots of tasks, and lots of book keeping by Application Master.

 </details>
 </blockquote>

 ---

-57. Apart from Map-side and reduce side joins any other joins in map-reduce?
+57.Apart from Map-side and reduce side joins any other joins in map-reduce?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)